BlondeRobot/lab-advance-querying-mongo/queries.md

 ### 6. All the companies that don't include the `partners` field.

+// every single company has partners field, I'm returning the ones where the array is empty
 filter: {partners: { $exists: true, $eq: [] }}
 project:
 sort: